neurobioinfo/scrnabox/README_HTO.md

 ### Step 4: Demultiplexing

-If you are using hashtag, you need to choose the right label (for the hashtags), you can get the hashtag labels by running the following code
+If you are using hashtags, you need to select the appropriate label for the hashtags.
+You can obtain the hashtag labels by executing the following code:
 ```
 sh $SCRNABOX_HOME/launch_pipeline.scrnabox.sh \
 -d ${SCRNABOX_PWD} \